 pieces for the Narcissus.
 PWM

-The best way to follow the restoration work progress is by going to the Narcissus project blog www.narcissus1912.blogspot.com The blog was created for the purpose of connecting with a large number of folks, through the power of social media, to introduce them to and provide updates on the Narcissus Project, Theodore Roosevelt connection in Maine, Seashore Trolley Museum, and early electric railways in Maine.
+The best way to follow the restoration work progress is by going to the Narcissus project blog www.narcissus1912.blogspot.com The blog was created to connect with a large number of folks, through the power of social media, to introduce them to and provide updates on the Narcissus Project, Theodore Roosevelt connection in Maine, Seashore Trolley Museum, and early electric railways in Maine.

 The next large undertaking for Narcissus will be to build the trucks.
 Building trucks that have the same visual appearance as the originals, with operational integrity, and adequate power and speed for use by the Narcissus will be the largest single financial expense for the project.
 Costs are sure to exceed a quarter of a million dollars.
 The Baldwin trucks acquired in 1965 were joined by two other sets of trucks acquired 20 years ago or so, for potential use by the Narcissus, and between them all, along with major engineering/fabrication, a pair of trucks will be built for use by the Narcissus.